 Anyone who’s spent much time playing with children has had practice believing two seemingly-contradictory things simultaneously.
-This is a stick, but also a sword for killing zombies.
-This is a striped grey rock, but it’s also a prized treasure.
-There are a few more that we’re getting very accustomed to here at Pop-Up Adventure Play, and they’re all to do with playwork.
+This is a stick but also a sword for killing zombies.
+This is a striped grey rock but it’s also a prized treasure.
+There are a few more that we’re getting very accustomed to here at Pop-Up Adventure Play and they’re all to do with playwork.

 We’ve spent years now disseminating the ideas of playwork for broad application – delivering resource packs that cover an ‘introductory’ level of this approach for one-off pop-up adventure playgrounds, and delivering workshops to help professionals weave play support into their homes, their classrooms, their gymnasiums.

 Ours is a field with decades of experience, rich with theory and the stories shared by colleagues.
 We’ve years of practice to draw upon, including lessons learned from the powerful relationships with children that can only come with time.
-Playwork is a profession, and for us professionalism is also intensely personal.
-It requires us to reflect deeply on our own biases, our needs and fears, and all that would be more comfortable to ignore.
+Playwork is a profession and for us professionalism is also intensely personal.
+It requires us to reflect deeply on our own biases, our needs and fears and all that would be more comfortable to ignore.

-Playwork requires training, practice and reflection.
+Playwork can be intuitive, we say, and that’s true.
+Sometimes a wordless sense of mood is our best guide.
+It requires training, practice and reflection.
 That is also true.
 Sometimes our assumptions blind us to the experiences of others, and those assumptions take effort to unpack.

 We promote the model of pop-up adventure playgrounds because they are easy.
 They introduce themes of risk and freedom in ways that are highly accessible.
 We’ve found that having a quantity of loose parts and a family environment means that these events will often seem to run themselves – lots of stuff means lots of possibility.
 Using recycled materials and junk allows people doing playwork for the first time to say ‘yes’ and really mean it.
-Gathering materials and publicizing events take time and effort, so we encourage organizers to make things as easy on themselves as possible.
+Gathering materials and publicising events take time and effort, so we encourage organisers to make things as easy on themselves as possible.
 Bring only as much as you can fit in your car, we say.
 Enlist your friends to help with clean up.
 Take time to enjoy it all.
 Tell us all about it, afterwards.

 They tell us that it was “an amazing experience” and that “this is wonderful”.
 They say that they now want to do more – more events, more programming.
 Maybe grow a fixed adventure playground, one day?
 The bug for further study, deeper practice has caught us too – both Suzanna and myself are working towards our playwork PhDs.